CarInsurance.com Insights

 What leads to higher car insurance costs for sedans?

-Here are some factors that lead to a higher insurance cost for sedans:
+Here’s how those factors can lead to a higher insurance cost for sedans:

 - Car make and model: The price tag of your insurance hinges on the specific car make and model.
 Luxury vehicles, larger cars, more powerful engines and models with more bells and whistles mean more expensive car insurance.

-- Higher potential for theft: One downside to sedans’ popularity is that they are also attractive to car thieves, Hardesty says.
-In fact, data by the NICB reveals that five of the top 10 most stolen cars in the U.S. are sedans.
+- Potential for theft: One downside to sedans’ popularity is that they are also attractive to car thieves, Hardesty says.
+Of the top-stolen cars in the U.S., seven out of 10 are sedans, according to the National Insurance Crime Bureau.

 - Cost to repair: Sedans with more features, electronic components or expensive parts will cost more, which will raise the insurance premium.